gobeyondidentity/developer-docs/docs/sdks/js-reference-guide/js-sdk-redeemOtp.md

 displayed_sidebar: sdkSidebar
 ---

 The **redeemOtp** function enables an app using the Beyond Identity Javascript SDK to redeem an otp for a grant code.
+This function is used in conjunction with [authenticateOtp](js-reference-authenticateOtp).

 ## Dependencies